 Did you know, for example, that relationships unfold in predictable stages?

-1. The Romantic Stage
+1. The First Stage Of Romantic Love – Romantic Stage

 Nature helps us out with a chemical cocktail to get us going.
-We are flooded with cortisol, dopamine, oxytocin and vasopressin.
+We are flooded with cortisol, dopamine, oxytocin, and vasopressin.
 These hormones increase our alertness, pleasure, motivation, trust, attachment, sexual arousal, attraction, and obsessive thinking while decreasing our sadness, fear, and boredom.

 This is where we fall in love, believing that we’ve found our soulmate and that nothing could ever go wrong.
 For a lot of people, this stage is where the decision to marry and the proposal takes place.

-2. The Power Struggle Stage
+2. Power Struggle Stage Of Relationship

 For better or worse, the Romantic stage is not meant to last.
 After several months (up to two years), it is replaced with the next stage, the Power Struggle stage.